-Students will learn how to operate safely at night.
+Trainees will learn how to operate safely at night.
 Emphasis must be placed upon the factors affecting operation of CMVs at night.
 Night driving presents specific factors that require special attention on the part of the driver.
 Changes in vehicle safety inspection, vision, communications, speed, and space management are needed to deal with the special problems night driving presents.

 Extreme Driving Conditions *